theeternalvecna/trees/README.md

       AND mailboxes.is_active = 1

-The odd line `REPLACE('%w', '%%', '%%%%')` is needed to pass the cleartext password to tofu-scrambler, and allow `%` as a valid password character.
+The odd line `REPLACE('%w', '%%', '%%%%')` is needed to pass the cleartext password to TREES, and allow `%` as a valid password character.

 Argon2 Parameters
 ----------------------------------------------

 There are three recommended levels for the Argon2 parameters, Interactive, Moderate, and Sensitive.
-In the case of tofu-scrambler, setting the parameters at Moderate or Sensitive will make checking email very slow.
+In the case of TREES, setting the parameters at Moderate or Sensitive will make checking email very slow.

 Interactive: For interactive, online operations, that need to be fast, a reasonable minimum is: